maxmodapp/Smart-alarm-system/README.md

 # G12 Smart Alarm System

-An Android application and IoT platform for monitoring and controlling a physical, three-zone alarm system with live video and real-time status updates.
+A distributed three-zone alarm system controlled and monitored in real time from an Android application.
+The system combines live video, motion detection, remote arming and disarming, configurable security zones, and event history in a single mobile interface.

-This academic project was developed for **Project Workshop I — Computer Engineering, National University of La Plata (UNLP)**.
-It combines an EDU-CIAA-NXP board, an ESP32-CAM, and PIR motion sensors.
-This repository is structured as a portfolio presentation, with a particular focus on the mobile application and end-to-end integration.
+The physical prototype integrates an EDU-CIAA-NXP real-time controller, an ESP32-CAM network gateway, three PIR motion sensors, and a passive buzzer.
+It was developed for **Project Workshop I — Computer Engineering, National University of La Plata (UNLP)** and covers the complete path from sensor acquisition and embedded control to wireless communication and mobile interaction.

 ## Android app demo